TaitoUnited/taito-cli/README.md

 With the help of *taito-cli*, infrastucture may freely evolve to a flexible hybrid cloud without causing too much headache for developers and devops personnel.

-TODO most common examples (see [help.txt](https://github.com/TaitoUnited/taito-cli/blob/master/help.txt) for all commands)
+TODO Most common for local development:

     taito install                            # Install some libraries on host taito start                              # Start containers